StratumAuhuur/CTFPad/README.md

 - etherpad\_port: TCP port where Etherpad Lite will be reachable from the outside
 - etherpad\_internal\_port: TCP port where Etherpad Lite is reachable locally
 - keyfile: location of the SSL key file
-- certfile: location of the SSL key file
+- certfile: location of the SSL cert file
 - authkey: a *secret* string needed to register

 ### Etherpad Lite